Climate change is real

-Those who know ColieCo well will know how much care we take in sourcing the materials we use to produce our lingerie and swimwear, and why we do so.
+Those who know ColieCo well will know how much care we take in sourcing the sustainable fabrics we use to produce our lingerie and swimwear, and why we do so.

 The carbon footprints and environmental impacts of the raw materials used to produce fabrics and the processes employed in their creation differ hugely.

-Reams and reams have been written about the ecological credentials and crimes associated with the plethora materials found in our garments.
+Reams and reams have been written about the ecological crimes associated with the plethora materials found in our garments.